GeeWee/geewee.github.io/_drafts/remarkable.md

 IP address: 192.168.1.222
 IP address: 10.11.99.1

-(If you can't see both ip addresses consider switching the cable and/or usb port.)
+(If you can't see both ip addresses in the readme consider switching the cable and/or usb port.
+In particular, the long charging cable you have does not transfer data.)